Quick answer

 Bottom line

-This article is educational and should not be treated as tax, legal, medical, or insurance advice.
-For a final answer about your own account, contact your HSA/FSA administrator or tax professional.
+This article is educational and is not tax, legal, medical, or insurance advice.
+Your HSA/FSA administrator or tax professional can give the final answer for your account.

 Sources and fine print